outscale/richard/README.md

 # Richard
 [![Project Sandbox](https://docs.outscale.com/fr/userguide/_images/Project-Sandbox-yellow.svg)](https://docs.outscale.com/en/userguide/Open-Source-Projects.html)

-Richard is a friendly chatbot who loves FOSS.
+Richard is a friendly chatbot which can help you trigger alerts.

-It get into a room and speak whenever he wants.
+For now, the bot only support Webex room to speak for has a modular architecture to add any other communication protocols.

 # Features